Tranquil-Flow/carnation-radio/TASKS.md

 ## Notes for Agent

 - Registry contract must be minimal and immutable.
 No proxy, no owner, no pause.
 It is a public good.
-- Deploy to Base for mainnet (low gas, widely used).
+- Deploy to Ethereum mainnet when ready (future decision).
 Sepolia for testnet.
 - The claim link key lives ONLY in the URL fragment (#).
 It is never sent to any server.
   Test this explicitly — `window.location.hash` not `window.location.search`.
 - VERSION.CLAIM payloads are NOT encrypted to any public key.
 Anyone with the AES key can decrypt.